 ENG 563: Topics in World Literature: Kafka: Key to the 20th Century

 - Mamas of Dada: Women of the European Avant-Garde.
-Forthcoming from University of South Carolina Press.
+Forthcoming from University of South Carolina Press, April 2015.

-- with Snezana Zabic.
+- Zabic, Snezana and Paula Kamenish.
 “A Survey of Bosnian, Croatian, and Serbian Poetry in English Translation in the U.S. and Canada.”
-CLCWeb: Comparative Literature and Culture 8.3 (2006).
+CLCWeb: Comparative Literature and Culture 8.3 (September 2006).

 - “Staging Crime: From Murder to Fine Art in Genet’s Les Bonnes and Kesselman’s My Sister in This House.”
 The Comparatist 27 (2003): 117-137.